 Chilli is another star of XO, although the sauce is not supposed to be unbearably spicy.
 Rather, the dried and fresh chillies should add a smokiness and zing, elevating the other ingredients, rather than overpowering them.

-Store your XO sauce in steralised jars (see our instructions here) and it'll keep in the fridge for up to six months.
+Store your XO sauce in sterilised jars (see our instructions here) and it'll keep in the fridge for up to six months.

 Take your XO down a Sri Lankan path with this recipe from Peter Kuruvita.
 Containing pandanus and curry leaves, ginger, cinnamon and dried prawns, this recipe is full of flavour and aroma.